AdaptiveClick: Clicks-aware Transformer with Adaptive Focal Loss for Interactive Image Segmentation: Method

-For IIS tasks, a larger $\gamma_{\mathrm{d}}$ is suitable when a more severe hard-easy imbalance is present.
-However, for the same $P_{t}$, the larger of $\gamma_{\mathrm{d}}$, the smaller the loss.
-It leads to the fact that when one wants to increase the concentration on learning with severe hard-easy imbalance, it tends to sacrifice a portion of low-confidence easy pixels' loss in the overall training process.
-Although ADA can somewhat alleviate this gradient swamping, it provides only a partial solution.
+For the proposed AFL, a larger $\gamma_{\mathrm{d}}$ is suitable when a more severe hard-easy imbalance is present.
+However, for the same $\mathbf{P}_{\mathrm{t}}$, the larger of $\gamma_{\mathrm{d}}$, the smaller the loss.
+It leads to the fact that when one wants to increase the concentration on learning with a severe hard-easy imbalance, it tends to sacrifice a portion of the low-confidence easy pixel's loss in the overall training process.